PythWare/Dynasty-Warriors-4-Hyper-Modding-Tools/README.md

 For BNS audio, DW4 Hyper used an early Vorbis (libVorbis I 20020717).
 Use compatible Oggs for best results.

 DW4HM (single file mods) and DW4HP (mod packages, meant to store a lot of mod files, think of it as a container for bulk mods) are designed to be sharable as well.
 I'll be seeing about creating a nexus page for Dynasty Warriors 4 Hyper mods but essentially, as long as you have the mod manager it can apply any DW4HM and DW4HP mod files.

-So let's say I made a custom battle, changed models, modded unit data, etc. I create the mod file or package after I finish modding the file I wantes to mod and upload it.
+So let's say I made a custom battle, changed models, modded unit data, etc. I create the mod file or package after I finish modding the file I wanted to mod and upload it.
 If you have the mod manager you could apply/disable the downloaded/shared mods.

 Roadmap: